pymc-devs/pymc/GOVERNANCE.md

 distributing the work related to The Project, and to better showcase all the different tasks involved in The Project to attract more diverse Contributors.

-The PyMC project currently counts with the Developer, Documentation and Discourse teams.
+The PyMC project currently has Developer, Documentation and Discourse teams.
 Team members can be part of one, some or none of these dedicated teams.

 Team members are expected to participate and join these dedicated teams